 Hugo prefers to be with his people, but does very well in his crate without anxiety for up to four hours at a time.
-He rarely barks, but sometimes 'talks' to get your attention!
+He rarely barks, but sometimes kind of talks to get your attention!

 Hugo Lionheart came from a local shelter.